yelled3/fingerprintjs/README.md

 Instead, one must use special probing code to detect each individual plugin, because all plugins are ActiveX controls in IE.

-If you want to make the IE plugins further diversify the fingerprinting process, pass the `ie_activex: true` option.
+If you want to query the IE plugins info to further diversify the fingerprinting process, pass the `ie_activex: true` option.

 This will detect following plugins: